| Setup And Maintenance

 and the minimum issued and paid up capital is CYP 1,000.
 For companies wishing

 to establish a physical presence in Cyprus, the minimum is CYP 10,000.
-Classes

 of Shares Permitted Registered shares of par value, preference shares,

 redeemable shares and shares with no voting rights.
-Taxation

 By virtue of special provisions in the Cyprus Income Tax Laws, the net chargeable

 profits of Cyprus IBC Companies are taxed at a rate of 10%.
-Double

 Taxation Agreements Cyprus has concluded 33 double tax treaties with: